-Using the Sick Rage, Transmission and Couch Potato plugins, my NAS system is better than it has ever been and I was also able to import my ZFS raid disks from my old N4F server with no problems.
+Using the Radarr, Transmission and Medusa plugins, my NAS system is better than it has ever been and I was also able to import my ZFS raid disks from my old N4F server with no problems.
 By following this post carefully you will easily be able to get OpenVPN installed and working though the FreeNAS Transmission jail to ensure only protected traffic is tunneled through our BT client.
 In my experience, this process is WAY easier that the setup required for N4F and I have setup 3 systems now with no problems using this method!
 Just so we’re clear, this post is NOT meant to be a tutorial on how to set up FreeNas.
 There are many ways to configure the FN server that depend largely on your system architecture – so head on over to the FN forums if you have basic operational questions.
-Here is a great article on configuring SickRage, SickBeard (seriously – who names this stuff??!!) and CouchPotato.

 This how-to is adapted from a post in the FN forums by Tango and I have modified it to work with Torguard though it might work with other VPN providers as well (your mileage may vary).
 This tutorial assumes you have your Freenas server setup and working correctly and that you have installed and tested the Transmission plugin to your satisfaction.
 I am currently using Torguard and I can highly recommend them.
 They offer many locations worldwide, are reasonably priced and have excellent customer service when you need it.